 flies through turbulent air, though, it will tend to rock its wings and dip

-and bob, all because the air in which it is flying is moving every which
+and bob, all because the air in which it is flying is moving erratically.
+There

-way.
-There is nothing dangerous about this because there is no physical law
+is nothing dangerous about this because there is no physical law that says an

-that says an airplane has to fly in a straight line at a constant altitude
+airplane has to fly in a straight line at a constant altitude.
+For example, if

-backwards, for a short timeand still be safe.
-So, even though level
+and, for a short time, even backwardsand still be perfectly safe.
+So, even

-flight may be preferred, if an airplane enters turbulent air, its erratic
+though level flight may be preferred, if an airplane enters turbulent air, its

 So here is